orlicekm/CsharpCourse/Lectures/Lecture04/PITCHME.md

   * Minimize the DBMS hits
   * Reduce bad queries which hurts performance
 * **Limitations** complex queries are needed
-  * Sometimes is faster to write raw SQL
+  * Sometimes it is faster to write raw SQL

 ---
 ## Technologies used to connect to the database